YaroShkvorets/substreams-sink-elasticsearch/README.md

-# Substreams MongoDB Sink
+# Substreams ElasticSearch Sink

-This is a command line tool to quickly sync a substream with a MongoDB database.
+This is a command line tool to quickly sync a substream with an ElasticSearch database.

 ### Running It